The many introductions to Permaculture;

 - capturing sun light using perennials and supportive species to produce organic matter, fertility, fruits and forest derivative products

-- integrating animals for optimizing the production and distribution of nutrients (nitrogen and other nutrients), monitoring the global food web balance of the ecosystem and producing animal proteins
+- Animal integration for optimizing the production and distribution of nutrients (nitrogen and other nutrients), monitoring the global food web balance of the ecosystem and producing low impact animal proteins.

-- Complete recycling (see Cradle to Cradle) as a local resource management framework
+- Complete recycling (see Cradle to Cradle) as a resource management framework